ToolJet/ToolJet/docs/versioned_docs/version-2.0.0-beta/tutorial/pages.md

 </div>

-On clicking the **+Add** button, a new page will be added, enter the name for the page and press enter.
+On clicking the **+** button, a new page will be added, enter the name for the page and press enter.
 <div style={{textAlign: 'center'}}>

 <img className="screenshot-full" src="/img/v2-beta/pages/newpage.png" alt="Pages Panel" width="400" />